Fundamental Nourishing Eye Butter

 12 months after opening

-Store in a cool, dry place away from direct sunlight.
-Room temperature is ideal.
+Store in a cool, dry place away from direct sunlight; close tightly after each use.

 โ Frequently Asked Questions